codingowen/codingowen.github.io/_projects/self_attention.md

 ---
-title: Building the Self-Attention Mechanism of Large Language Models from scratch
+title: Building the Self-Attention Mechanism from scratch
-subtitle: In this project, I build the basic self-attention mechanism to calculate the attention scores of an input sentence.
+subtitle: In this project, I build the basic self-attention mechanism (used in large language models) to calculate the attention scores of an input sentence.
 shorttitle: Self-Attention From Scratch
 image:
-    - assets/images/attention_22.png
-    - assets/images/attention_23.png
+    - assets/images/attention_24.png
 layout: default
 date: 2025-01-12
 custom_date: Spring 2025